Pay and piece rates

 Under the Wine Award, an agreed piecework rate must allow an employee of ‘average capacity’ to earn at least 20% more per hour than the relevant minimum hourly rate in the award for the employee’s employment type and classification.

-Learn more about piece rates by going to How to use piece rates – Wine Award.
+Learn more about piece rates at How to use piece rates – Wine Award.

 Tax and superannuation